Non-AOC Operators Task Force

-The initiative will be coordinated centrally by EUROCONTROL and participating operators can expect to interact predominantly with a EUROCONTROL datalink expert, supported where necessary by technical specialists from other partners (such as service providers and vendors).
+The FTI initiative will be coordinated centrally by EUROCONTROL and participating operators can expect to interact predominantly with a EUROCONTROL datalink expert, supported where necessary by technical specialists from other partners (such as service providers and vendors).
 On first joining the initiative, operators will be asked to complete a simple proforma for each airframe to be enrolled, providing details about the aircraft registration and its avionics, as well as contacts within the operator.
 These details will be shared with the communication service providers for the purpose of facilitating connectivity and monitoring datalink performance.
 Operators will be expected to cooperate with EUROCONTROL and/or its partners in the investigation and resolution of issues encountered, but will not be under any further obligation.
 The initiative will focus above all on seeking pragmatic solutions to meet its objectives.
 Lessons learnt will be captured and incorporated into Guidance Material for the benefit of other Non-AOC operators seeking to connect to the ATN/VDL network and perform CPDLC in the future.
 A User's Manual of the FTI participants is being developed to describe the ways of working, provide the templates for the required information and provide general guidance.
-The current draft (v0.3) is available for information (FTI User's Manual).
+The released draft (v1.0) is available for reference (FTI User's Manual).

-Operators without an AOC contract who are interested in participating in this initiative are invited to contact DSG_Non_AOC_Operators_TF@eurocontrol.int.
+Operators without an AOC contract who are interested in participating in this initiative are invited to contact [email protected].